mfaurel/skipfast/README.md

 ![Skipfast Logo](marketing/SkipfastLogo.png?raw=true "Title")

-Auto Skip Intro, Recaps for NetFlix, Prime video and Disney Plus
+Auto Skip Intro, Recaps for NetFlix, Prime video, AppleTV and Disney Plus

 It is very tedious to skip those long intro sequences and recaps on Netflix and Amazon Prime, you have to press the skip button each time.
 And those Ads on Amazon prime are so annoying, right?
 No worries, we have got you covered.